taidaesal/vulkano_tutorial/doc_src/section_1.md

 However, since we're not rendering anything in this tutorial we'll come back to this in the next lesson.
 So don't worry right now if you don't understand exactly what the `RenderPass` and `GraphicsPipeline` are supposed to be doing, just remember that this is the point in the process where we need to set it up.

 One thing that we do need to declare now is a `DynamicState` struct.
-This is used to let us change the size of the viewport (for example, on window-resize) without needing to recreate the entire `GraphicsPipeline`
+This is used to let us change the size of the viewport (for example, on window-resize) without needing to recreate the entire `GraphicsPipeline`.

 ```rust
 let mut dynamic_state = DynamicState { line_width: None, viewports: None, scissors: None, compare_mask: None, write_mask: None, reference: None };